ryanwoldatwork/InterimPerformance-Dot-Gov-2018/cx/dashboard/HISPs/va-vha.md

 hisp_service_id: va-vha
 layout: hisp
 logo_type: seal
-hisp_profile_headline: "Over 85% of outpatient customers trust the VA to fulfill the country's commitment to Veterans"
+hisp_profile_headline: "Over 85% of outpatient customers trust the VA to fulfill the country's commitment to Veterans."
 ---

 The Veterans Health Administration outpatient customer experience survey data is presented below for Fiscal Year 2019 quarters 1 and 2.